asangam/CrudPhp/README.md

 ## Instruction To Get Started
 - Clone the repository using command using ```$ git clone git@github.com:asangam/CrudPhp.git```
 - Go to your downloaded CrudPhp directory using commad ```$ cd CrudPhp``` from command line
+- Import the sql file from the folder to your database

 - Run your nginx or apache server and mysql
 - Run command ```$ php -S localhost:8081```
 - And now enter ```http://localhost:8081``` to web browser